lumenlearning/OpenAssessments/README.md

 To test your Canvas application with Canvas you will need to provide a public SSL url.
 The simpliest way to do this is to use ngrok which can be downloaded from https://ngrok.com/.

+###Foreman
+Foreman makes it simple to startup all the services required to run the application in development mode.
+To start the application using foreman simply run:

+  `foreman start -f Procfile.dev`

+  * Make sure you have the latest version of Foreman installed.

+####Environment
+Foreman will automatically find and read a .env file.
+Rename `.env.example` to `.env` and configure it to your liking.

+###Without Foreman
+If you need to run services individually or just don't like Foreman you can run each service seperately:

+  `rails server`

+  `cd client && nodemon webpack.hot.js`

+  `ngrok_webpack: ngrok --subdomain cs_assets --log stdout 8080`

+  `ngrok_rails: ngrok --subdomain canvasstarterapp --log stdout 3000`

 ### Modify application name
 Change the name of the application to a name that you prefer.
 Open application.rb and change CanvasStarterApp to the name you choose.
 Do a global search and replace for canvas_starter_app and change it to the name you choose.
 Do a global